- Christology as the Fundamental Christian Doctrine

 For truly this prediction was uttered before the removal of the people to Babylon; that is, anterior to the supremacy acquired by the Medes and Persians.
 But it was interpreted into Greek by the Jews themselves, much before the period of our Lord’s advent, that there might remain no suspicion that perchance the Jews, complying with our [predisposition], did put this interpretation upon these words.
 They indeed, had they been cognizant of our future existence, and that we should use these proofs from the Scriptures, would themselves never have hesitated to burn their own Scriptures, which do declare that all other nations partake of (eternal) life…

 —Irenaeus, Against Heresies, 3.21:1 [See note 23]

 Irenaeus validly points out that the translation of כתולה to παρθενος is a Jewish translation done in ignorance of future Christian use of the passage.
 I would like to point out that Mary, virgin or not, would still fulfill this prophecy.
 In either case she was a כתולה, because no one takes the word to exclude virgins.
-However, it does appear to me that παρθενος is the prophet’s intent, that the Seventy perceived this to be the case, and that they intentionally translated it as παρθενος.
+However, it does appear to me that παρθενος is the prophet’s intent, that the Seventy, the translators, perceived this to be the case, and that they intentionally translated it as παρθενος.
 A young woman giving birth is hardly a prophetic sign, since that is the normal course of events.
 It is like prophesying that some great event will occur on a day on which there is a sunrise.

 For what great thing or what sign should have been in this, that a young woman conceiving by a man should bring forth—a thing which happens to all women that produce offspring?